rinturaj/ngx-simple-datatables/README.md

 ## Development

-Run `ng build ngx-simple-datatable` to build the library.
+Run `ng build ngx-simple-datatables` to build the library.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build ngx-simple-datatable`, go to the dist folder `cd dist/ngx-simple-datatable` and run `npm publish`.
+After building your library with `ng build ngx-simple-datatables`, go to the dist folder `cd dist/ngx-simple-datatables` and run `npm publish`.

-After building your library with `ng build ngx-simple-datatable`, go to the dist folder `cd dist/ngx-simple-datatable` and run `npm publish`.
+After building your library with `ng build ngx-simple-datatables`, go to the dist folder `cd dist/ngx-simple-datatables` and run `npm publish`.

 ## Running unit tests

-Run `ng test ngx-simple-datatable` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test ngx-simple-datatables` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help